sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 ## 2.11 DeepMind's co-scientist

 # 3. Previous misdirected work
-The short-lived project before this Improvving Scientific Integrity proposal was the patient health dashboard proposal, which was misdirected work because I was mistakenly focused on tooling (the visualization of the health status of a wide variety of patients) instead of being focused on the solution of a specific hair-on-fire problem (i.e., stabilizing the hemoglobin levels of kidney disease patients).
+The project before this Improvving Scientific Integrity proposal was the patient health dashboard proposal.
+It was misdirected work because I was mistakenly focused on tooling (the visualization of the health status of a wide variety of patients) instead of being focused on the solution of a specific hair-on-fire problem (i.e., stabilizing the hemoglobin levels of kidney disease patients).

 # 4. Initial test case